Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: Introduction

 \section{Introduction}

-In 1998, Bender and colleagues surprised the physics community by introducing a wide class of non-Hermitian Hamiltonians on an infinite line with purely real spectra~\cite{Bender1998}.
+More than twenty-five years ago, Bender and colleagues surprised the physics community by introducing a wide class of non-Hermitian Hamiltonians on an infinite line with purely real spectra~\cite{Bender:1998}.
 These Hamiltonians shared the key property that they were invariant under combined operations of parity ($\mathcal{P}$) and time-reversal ($\mathcal{T}$), i.e. they were $\mathcal{PT}$ symmetric.
-Intense mathematical research in the following decade clarified that $\mathcal{PT}$ symmetric Hamiltonians are a special case of pseudo-Hermitian~\cite{Mostafa2002a,Mostafa2002b} or crypto-Hermitian~\cite{Miloslav2008} Hamiltonians, and that an antilinear operator commuting with a Hamiltonian ensures a spectrum that is ei ther purely real or has complex conjugate pairs~\cite{Mostafa2002c,Bender2002a}.
-It showed that when the spectrum is real, one can define a unitary quantum theory~\cite{Bender2002b} by finding a Hamiltonian- dependent, positive definite ($\mathcal{CPT}$) inner product~\cite{Mostafa2010}.
-This approach assigned meaningful interpretation to non- Hermitian Hamiltonians when their spectra are real, but not when they become complex; it redefined the observables in a system and is most likely not a fundamental description of nature~\cite{YCLee2014}.
+Intense mathematical research in the following decade clarified that $\mathcal{PT}$ symmetric Hamiltonians are a special case of pseudo-Hermitian~\cite{Mostafazadeh:2002,Mostafazadeh:2002a,Znojil:2008} Hamiltonians, and that an antilinear operator commuting with a Hamiltonian ensures a spectrum that is either purely real or has complex conjugate pairs~\cite{Mostafazadeh:2002b,Bender:2002}.
+It showed that when the spectrum is real, one can define a consistent quantum theory~\cite{Bender:2002a, *Bender:2004}, albeit one with a Hamiltonian-dependent, positive definite ($\mathcal{CPT}$) inner product~\cite{Mostafazadeh:2010} that also redefined the valid observables (self-adjoint operators) in the system; in particular, traditional, Dirac-Hermitian operators such as position, momentum, or spin {\it did not remain "observables"} under the $\mathcal{CPT}$ inner product.